ike-agu/react-news-app/README.md

-# react-news-app
+# react-app

+## Newsly
+This is my second react app I'm building.

-A news app I'm building with react to practice my skills.
+A class code along exercise to practice my react skills

+Newsly is a small app to generate news and jokes.

-- Description, installation , wins and challenges coming soon.
+Description, installation , wins and challenges coming soon.